Griffiss International Airport: Air Defense

-In October, 1955, the 465th FIS was assigned to Griffiss with F-89 Scorpion all-weather fighters.
+In October, 1955, the 465th Fighter-Interceptor Squadron was assigned to Griffiss with F-89 Scorpion all-weather fighters.
 ADC activated the 4727th Air Defense Group as a headquarters for the two squadrons in February, 1957, and it became a major tenant at Griffiss.
 The 49th FIS moved—less personnel, equipment and aircraft—from Hanscom AFB, Massachusetts and replaced the 465th FIS in October, 1959, receiving, after the transfer, its McDonnell F-101 Voodoos.
 Later that year, when the 27th FIS departed Griffiss, the 4727th was discontinued.

 Rome Laboratory

 Electronic research began at the Rome Air Depot in 1949.
-The Watson Laboratory complex was transferred to Rome from Red Bank New Jersey between 1950 and 1951.
-The Rome Air Development Center was begun at the base on 12 June 1951, as a response to the specific electronics needs of air forces learned by the U.S. Army Signal Corps during the war.
-The RADC would be renamed to Rome Laboratory in 1991, as a response to its changing role in research and development.
+The Watson Laboratory complex was transferred to Rome from Red Bank, New Jersey between 1950 and 1951.
+The Rome Air Development Center was established at the base on 12 June 1951, as a response to the electronics needs of air forces learned by the U.S. Army Signal Corps during the war.
+It formed part of Air Research and Development Command.
+In 1991, as a response to its changing role, the RADC was renamed the Rome Laboratory.

 Strategic Air Command

-The 416th Bombardment Wing (416 BW), a Strategic Air Command (SAC) B-52G Stratofortress and KC-135R Stratotanker wing that conducted strategic bombardment readiness, conventional bombardment operations and air refueling operations on a global scale, was based at Griffiss AFB.
-416 BW crews and aircraft deployed to the Pacific during the Vietnam War era to support SAC operations during the conflict.
-In 1991, wing crews and aircraft participated in Operation Desert Storm, the first Gulf War in Southwest Asia.